techidaily/site-windows11/source/_posts/efficiently-manage-windows-deletion-prompt-actions.md

  If you’re a system administrator, you might prefer using the Group Policy Editor to make system-level changes.
 In that case, you can use the following steps to enable or disable the delete confirmation dialog on Windows.

  Note that Group Policy Editor is a feature reserved for the Professional, Enterprise, and Education editions of Windows.
 If you're using Windows Home, you'll need to enable the Group Policy Editor first.
-Check out[how to access the group policy editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) and follow the steps outlined there.
+Check out [how to access the group policy editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) and follow the steps outlined there.

 1. Press**Win + R** to open the Run dialog.
 2. Type**gpedit.msc** in the box and press**Enter** .
-This will[open the Local Group Policy Editor](https://www.makeuseof.com/tag/open-local-group-policy-editor-windows/) .
+This will [open the Local Group Policy Editor](https://www.makeuseof.com/tag/open-local-group-policy-editor-windows/) .
 3. Use the left pane to navigate to **User Configuration > Administrative Templates > Windows Components > File Explorer** .
 4. Double-click the**Display confirmation dialog when deleting files** policy.
 5. Select the**Enabled** radio button.